SpongePowered/SpongeDocs/source/users/canary.rst

 Do Canary Plugins Work?
 =======================

 No, unfortunately there is no native support for Canary plugins in Sponge.
-(It may be possible to re-implement the Canary API with a special Sponge plugin, and thus support Canary plugins)
+(It may be possible to re-implement Canarylib with a special Sponge plugin, and thus support Canary plugins)

 .. note::